Quarter (United States coin)

-The quarter, short for quarter dollar, is a United States coin worth 25 cents, one-quarter of a dollar.
-The coin sports the profile of George Washington on its obverse, and after 1998 its reverse design has changed frequently.
-It has been produced on and off since 1796 and consistently since 1831.
+The quarter, formally known as the quarter dollar, is a coin in the United States valued at 25 cents, representing one-quarter of a dollar.
+Adorning its obverse is the profile of George Washington, while its reverse design has undergone frequent changes since 1998.
+Since its initial production in 1796, the quarter dollar has held a significant place in American numismatics, with consistent production since 1831.